Temple of Poseidon, Sounion: Archaic temple

 In 1884, Wilhelm Dörpfeld conducted a systematic excavation of the area surrounding the Temple of Poseidon.
 Of his most significant findings, Dörpfeld uncovered the remnants of a previous Archaic limestone temple beneath the modern Temple of Poseidon.
 This led Dörpfeld to argue that the previous temple had been demolished by the Persians in 480/479 BC, thereby providing explanations for the archaic temple's unfluted columns, lack of a roof, and evidence of a tremendous fire.
 During his excavations, Valerios Stais uncovered part of the inner foundation that likely supported an interior colonnade of the previous temple.
 According to archaeologists Jessica Paga and Margaret M. Miles, although not complete in its construction at the time of its demise, this archaic temple possessed measurements (ca. 13.06 × 30.20 m). that are consistent with today's temple.
 The Archaic temple, before its destruction, is likely to have been considerably close to being completed.
 Archaeologists have found that the Archaic temple may have had at least its walls up before it was destroyed.
 The construction is believed to have reached to geison-level, and possibly have been partially roofed with just the wooden structure.
 It is very likely that the Archaic temple's peristyle was as tall as the geison and columns of the current temple.
 The Archaic temple and modern temple share very similar features and dimensions.
 However, the modern temple was constructed just slightly large enough to cover the crepidoma of the old temple.
 The crepidoma is the slightly raised structure at the base of a Greek temple, which are considered as the steps that lead into the temple.
 Based upon its architectural style, this earlier temple was likely constructed sometime around the first quarter of the 5th century.

 Demise

-Some archaeologists have argued that disaster struck the Archaic temple, the date of which is unknown.
+Some archaeologists have argued that disaster struck the Archaic temple (at an unknown date).
 Staїs, for example, theorizes that the temple's collapse could have been due to the strength of high winds or by an earthquake.
 Based upon the architectural style of the remains, archaeologists argue that the archaic temple was built around 500 BC.
 It is worth noting that the construction of such an extravagant building likely required the receiving of funds and administrative support from central Athens.
 Given the evidence of advanced organizations dedicated to administration and finances, Athens was likely capable of supporting the construction of these temples.